 Whether you have been a regular practising Catholic or not in the past, we welcome you to worship with us on Sunday, and to let us know any ways you would like to contribute to our parish life, or in which we can be of help to you.

-Our parish office is open Monday-Friday from 9am-3pm, when Mariella, our parish secretary, is there to welcome you and answer any questions you have.
+Our parish office is open Monday-Friday from 9.45am-1.30pm, when Mariella, our parish secretary, is there to welcome you and answer any questions you have.
+It is advisable to phone first – 020 7229 0487 – in case of any last minute change to the office hours.

 Please introduce yourselves to me after Sunday Mass, or during the week, and may God bless you.